exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 The Exasol Java Testcontainer is based on the [testcontainers](https://testcontainers.org) open source project.
 It is intended for use in automated integration tests of Java software that uses Exasol.

+## Notation Used in This Document

+Syntax definitions in this document are written in [Augmented Backus-Naur Form (ABNF)](https://tools.ietf.org/html/rfc5234).

 ## Getting Test Containers Into Your Project

 ### Exasol Test Containers as Maven Dependency